South Korea 4 Day Itinerary (Seoul and the DMZ)

 Peace Bell

-There is a peace bell made “with hopes of peace for humankind and national reunification”.
+There is a Peace Bell made “with hopes of peace for humankind and national reunification”.
 I think that’ll take more than a bell…

 Peace Bell